qhtml/qhtml.js/README.md

 - The content/text attribute is special in qHTML.
 It represents the inner text of an element.
 - All properties are surrounded with double-quotes and can have anything within the quotes
-- The HTML element allows you to switch context between q-script and HTML so you can inline HTML into q-html elements.
+- The HTML element allows you to switch context between qhtml and HTML so you can inline HTML into q-html elements.

 Example:

      <q-html>
       p {
-            content: "This is a paragraph."

             span {
-                   content: "And here is how to handle multiple elements... "
+                html { here is some inline html }
             }
            a {
                href:"#"